turingschool/front-end-curriculum/lessons/module-1/object-literals.md

 ## Objects

-Objects are an abstraction, or the representation of real world things in computer programming.
+Objects are a type of collection, or complex data type in JavaScript.
+An array is another type of collection.
+We can think of objects as a representation of real world things in computer programming.

 They are meant to bundle together two things:

 1. State (data)
-2. Behavior (functions)
+2. Behavior (functionality)

 ## When to use Objects